 The STROBO Series 12 Bus is a low-floor, autonomous, and fully-electric single-deck city bus built by ST Engineering Land Systems (formerly ST Kinetics) in partnership with Finnish electric vehicle manufacturer Linkker, and equipped for fully-autonomous operation.

 The bus is primarily based on the Linkker 12 LF bus platform.
 For recharging, it uses the OppCharge opportunity charging interface, offering a range of roughly 50 kilometres.
 More information about OppCharge is detailed at the end of the article.

 The STROBO Series 12 was first revealed in October 2018 by ST Engineering at a company event (Singapore Business Night) held at Singapore Expo.
 In October 2019, the bus was exhibited at the 26th Intelligent Transport Systems (ITS) World Congress, with the “STROBO” branding and with the Research and Development registration plate “RD3165D“.

 This bus is one of two full-sized autonomous buses being developed by ST Engineering, the other being a Linkker 12+, and both buses have been tested on public roads within Jurong Island.
-Passenger trials along the same route would be underway by mid-2020.
+Passenger trials along the same route were slated for mid-2020.

 Main Article: ST Engineering-Linkker Autonomous Electric BusBackground Information (Click to expand)

 ST Engineering Land Systems (previously ST Kinetics) announced its intention to develop Autonomous Vehicle (AV) technologies on 10 April 2017.
-In a press release, the company also announced its intention to integrate these technologies onto two 40-seater electric buses.
+In a press release, the company also announced its intention to integrate these technologies into two 40-seater electric buses.
 These prototype vehicles would undergo a three-and-a-half-year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
 The eventual goal was to develop autonomous buses capable of running fixed and scheduled bus services for intra- and inter-town travel.